 We decided the water level would rise, but the children couldn’t tell me why.
 So we tried it, and the water did rise a little bit.
 Do you know why this is?

-Everyone though the heavy ball would sink but it floated!
+Everyone thought the heavy ball would sink, but it floated!